abilalkar/abilalkar/README.md

 - 👋 hi, i am Bilal
 - 🌱 i am currently learning SAP ABAP, Flutter, C++
 - 💞️ i am looking to collaborate on Flutter
-- 📫 how to reach me :[my linkedin](https://www.linkedin.com/in/abilalkar/)
+- 📫 how to reach me: [my linkedin](https://www.linkedin.com/in/abilalkar/)

 <!---
 abilalkar/abilalkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.